xingchenzhang/xingchenzhang.github.io/_pages/about.md

 I am always looking for self-motivated PhD students.
 If you're interested in joining my Fusion Intelligence Laboratory as a PhD student, or if you wish to join by applying for postdoctoral fellowships (e.g., MSCA Postdoctoral Fellowships, Newton International Fellowships, EPSRC Postdoctoral Fellowships), please email me your CV (**Please DO NOT send me a very long email!**).
 For more details and funding opportunities, please see the '[Opportunities](https://xingchenzhang.github.io/opportunities/)' section.

-- [MSCA Postdoctoral Fellowships](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships).
-If you are interested in applying for a MSCA postdoctoral fellowship with me as the host, please contact me and send your CV to me.
-The application will open from 9 April 2026, and the deadline is **<span style="color: red;"> 9 September 2026</span>**.

 **Call for papers**
 -------